mfaani/mfaani/content/posts/career/how-quantifying-impact-helps-your-career-growth/index.md

 description: "Often as engineers we do ourselves a disservice and just do the hard work without measuring its impact.
 This post gives you strategies to promote yourself"
 ---

-Learning from my product peers, TIL if you’re making an impactful change then it’s always good to be able to have logs / metrics / dashboards that help you quantify the impact from the perspective of:
+Learning from my product peers, TIL if you’re making an impactful change, it’s not just about the change itself—it’s about how you communicate its success.
+A compelling story can amplify your impact, but every great story needs a foundation of data to back it up.
+Logs, metrics, and dashboards are essential tools that help you visualize, quantify the problem and measure the impact of your solution from the perspectives of:

 - Users
 - Engineers
 - Product Managers
 - Company
+With these numbers in hand, you can craft a narrative that not only highlights your achievements but also resonates with stakeholders across all levels.

 Example if your change causes less errors (or more users down a funnel), then:
 1. Previously 2000 users a day were seeing errors, now only 600 see the error.
 Less chatting with the AI chat box.